aklinker1/vite-plugin-web-extension/docs/guide/supporting-multiple-browsers.md

 });
 ```

-You can do anything you want when you set the `manifest` option to a function!
+When the manifest option is set to a function, the possibilities are endless.
+Customize the manifest however you like.

-## Multiple Files
+## Separate Files for Each Browser

-If you don't like having different browser's manifests in a single file, you could use the `manifest` option to specify different files for each browser:
+If you prefer to maintain separate manifest files for each browser, you can use the [`manifest` option](/config/plugin-options#manifest) to specify different files for each browser:

 ```ts
 // vite.config.ts